cantabile-kwok/cantabile-kwok.github.io/_pages/about.md

 I obtained my B.Eng. degree from the Artificial Intelligence (Excellent Talent Pilot Class) major in SJTU on June, 2023 before I started the journey of pursuing the doctorate.
 I am very lucky that as one of the first graduates from this major, I had abundant chances to devote myself into academic research and looking for the field that I ardently love during the undergraduate period.
-And this very field is speech synthesis, including text-to-speech, voice conversion and end-to-end speech dialogue systems.
+And this very field is speech synthesis, including text-to-speech, discrete speech tokens, voice conversion and end-to-end speech dialogue systems.
 I am also interested in diffusion (together with flow matching) generative models and discrete generative models, which appear to the two foundational pillars of speech synthesis these days.

 ⚠️This website is still under construction.